 Learn more

-Cystic fibrosis is a recessive genetic condition, which means that people are born with it.
-It occurs equally in males and females.
+Cystic fibrosis is an autosomal recessive genetic condition, which means that people are born with it.
+The genetic condition occurs equally in males and females.

 In Australia 1 in 2,500 babies are born with cystic fibrosis every year, about one every four days.